Gleaner A85

-The A85 is a Class 8 combine harvester made by Gleaner Manufacturing Company a division of AGCO.
-The A85 is the largest Gleaner made, boasting a 459 horsepower Caterpillar C13 engine.
-It has a 350 bushel bin capacity, which it can unload in less than 90 seconds; unloading 4.5 bushels per second.
+The A85 is a Class 8 combine harvester made by Gleaner Manufacturing Company, a division of AGCO.
+The A85 is the largest Gleaner has made, with a 350 USbsh bin capacity, which it can unload in less than 90 seconds; unloading 4.5 USbsh per second.
+The A85 was produced from 2006 to 2008.

-The A85 has a 4-speed hydrostatic rotor drive train.
-The engine is a 763 cubic inch inline 6-cylinder turbocharged diesel.
-Production of the A85 has been from 2006 to 2008.
+The A85's engine is a 763 cuin inline 6-cylinder 459 hp turbocharged Caterpillar diesel C13 engine copupled to a 4-speed hydrostatic rotor drive train.